 Institutions that do not meet their equity targets by the December 2029 deadline will see their total allocation of Chairs reduced until the following allocation cycle.
 Institutions will lose one Chair allocation for every equity target (or gap) not met by the December 2029 deadline.
-For example, if an institution does not meet an equity target by two Chairs, it will lose a total of two
+For example, if an institution does not meet an equity target by two Chairs, it will lose a total of two chair allocations.

-Chair allocations.
 Similarly, should an institution have a gap of two Chairs for one of the four designated groups and a gap of one for another, the institution will lose three allocations.

-Within a restricted hiring process, preferential hiring can be used - and in UBC's context this strategy will be focused to address significant under-representation of particular designated groups.
-Restricted or preferential hiring at UBC are strategies that are being implemented to help address systemic under-representation experienced by individuals within the CRCP.
+Restricted and/or preferential hiring at UBC are strategies that are being implemented to help address systemic under-representation experienced by individuals within the CRCP.
 These strategies are implemented in accordance with the BC Human Rights special programs.